 The adopted proposal contains examples of what to include under each category.

-Item 2016-33BWG, which modifies the annual instructions to reflect the movement of money market funds (MMFs) to Schedule E – Part 2, was adopted with an effective date of January 1, 2018.
+Item 2016-33BWG, which modifies the annual instructions to reflect the movement of money market funds (MMFs) to Schedule E – Part 2, was adopted with an effective annual 2017 reporting date.
 This item was referred to the BWG by the Statutory Accounting Principles Working Group (SAPWG) based on adopted changes to SSAP No. 2 – Cash, Drafts, and Shorter-Term Investments.
 The adopted SSAP moves MMFs to Cash Equivalents as requested by both Industry and regulators.

 Exposed items will be voted on during the June conference call to ensure they will be effective for 2017 annual reporting.